hawkinsw/base-drafts/draft-ietf-quic-http.md

 To allow for better compression efficiency, the cookie header field {{!RFC6265}}
 MAY be split into separate header fields, each with one or more cookie-pairs, before compression.
-If a decompressed header list contains multiple cookie header fields, these MUST be concatenated before being passed into a non-HTTP/2, non-HTTP/3 context, as described in {{!HTTP2}}, Section 8.1.2.5.
+If a decompressed header list contains multiple cookie header fields, these MUST be concatenated into a single octet string using the two-octet delimiter of 0x3B, 0x20 (the ASCII string "; ") before being passed into a context other than HTTP/2 or HTTP/3, such as an HTTP/1.1 connection, or a generic HTTP server application.

-#### Header Size Constraints

 An HTTP/3 implementation MAY impose a limit on the maximum size of the message header it will accept on an individual HTTP message.
 A server that receives a